AlessioBoetti/deep-learning-applications/README.md

 | DistilRoBERTa | **2.289** | 5.322% | **42.748%** | 5.322% |
 | DistilRoBERTa + LoRA | 2.291  | **8.945%**  |  36.040%  | **8.945%**|

-Surprisingly, when fine-tuning both models, the best epoch registered was the first (they both stopped due to early stopping after a few epochs).
+Surprisingly, when fine-tuning both models, the best epoch registered was the first (they both stopped after a few epochs due to early stopping).
 However the precision performance on the validation set had an increasing trend.
 Since the early stopping was measured on the accuracy on the validation set, this could mean that the accuracy may not be the best metric to assess the model performance (see images below).
 Also, the early stopping was set to a low value (20 epochs) due to the long time taken by a single training epoch.

 <p align="center">
   <img src="./imgs/val_acc_roberta.png"/>